sap-tutorials/Tutorials/tutorials/iot-ds-3-create-ui/iot-ds-3-create-ui.md

 [ACCORDION-BEGIN [Step 4: ](Create sample quick create application (part 1))]

-In this step, we'll create a sample service ticket quick create application which will be one of the configured option in the decision support application for the greenhouse demo scenario.
+In this step, you'll create a sample service ticket quick create application which will be one of the configured option in the decision support application for the greenhouse demo scenario.
 Quick create application is a SAP Fiori application based on the SAP Fiori quick create element.

 This sample quick create application uses mock data.